E3SM-Project/ekea/docs/source/intro.rst

 , where $CASEDIR is a directory path to E3SM case directory and $CALLSITEFILE is a file path to a E3SM source file containing **ekea** kernel region directives(explained below).

-Next to "ekea" command, user chooses one of two subcommands(**ocn** or **eam**) for MPAS Ocean Model and E3SM Atmospheric Model each.
+Next to the "ekea" command, the user chooses one of two subcommands(**ocn** or **eam**) for MPAS Ocean Model and E3SM Atmospheric Model each.

 Kernel region directives
 -------------------------

 As shown below, a pair of "begin_callsite" and "end_callsite" directives defines an ekea kernel region in source code.
 The kernel region is where to be extracted as a kernel.
-Following example shows a **ekea** kernel region that encompasses a DO loop.
+Following example shows an **ekea** kernel region that encompasses a DO loop.

 .. code-block:: fortran